XCTEQ/XCToken/README.md

 XCToken needs 3 envirnmental varibale setup to secure those credentials.

- *  ISSUER_ID : You can get it from AppStore Connect GUI
+ *  `ISSUER_ID` : You can get it from AppStore Connect GUI
- *  KEY_DIR: AppStore Connect has a way to generate private key.
+ *  `KEY_DIR` : AppStore Connect has a way to generate private key.
 We have to keep this key secure and always has associated `KEY_ID` the private key is in the `.p8` format and reads like `AuthKey_KEY_ID.p8`.
 XCToken requires path to the directory where this private key located. e.g `/tmp` if you have private key at the path `/tmp/Auth_Key_1234.p8`
- * KEY_ID : Every private key has KEY_ID we can set that as envirnment varilable as well
+ * `KEY_ID` : Every private key has KEY_ID we can set that as envirnment varilable as well

  On Continuous Integration server, we can secure these credential using Envirnmental Varibale feature of specific CI server.
 These details shouldn't be exposed or hardcoded.
 You can enrypt and decrypt the `.p8` format private key on CI server to add extra layer of security.